RP

 Watch for

-Move on when this stage matches the instruction: eat immediately — smoothie bowls are best enjoyed right away before they melt and the granola loses its crunch.
+Move on after this instruction is complete: eat immediately — smoothie bowls are best enjoyed right away before they melt and the granola loses its crunch.

 Doneness cues